What's a Bail Review?a

 4) Failure to Comply with a Release Order for an earlier Impaired Driving Charge

-Story: F.J. was denied bail when represented at his original bail by a different lawyer.
-F.J. was facing charges of DUI and failure to comply with a release order made in relation to multiple counts of trafficking drugs (8) and possessions of proceeds of crime (2) and failure to comply with an earlier release order made when F.J. was charged with impaired driving.
+Story: F.J. was facing charges of DUI and failure to comply with a release order made in relation to multiple counts of trafficking drugs (8) and possessions of proceeds of crime (2) and failure to comply with an earlier release order made when F.J. was charged with impaired driving.

-Result: After a Bail Review, Toronto Criminal & DUI Lawyers secured F.J.’s release from custody!
+Result: After a Bail Review, our lawyer secured F.J.’s release from custody!

 Arrange your FREE consultation now